 - Using a humanist perspective, a psychologist might look for ways to help people focus on more positive aspects of their experience rather than dwelling on negative emotions.

 As you can see, the many different psychological perspectives represent different ways of thinking about different issues that affect the mind and behavior.
-While some psychologists tend to take a different perspective over some others, it is common today for professionals to take an eclectic approach when looking at a problem.
+While some psychologists tend to take a different perspective over others, it is common today for professionals to take an eclectic approach when looking at a problem.

 Learn more about some of the main branches of psychology.